ValentineFernandes/eFresh-Groceries-Website/README.md

 # eFresh-Groceries-Website
-This is a Front End eFresh Groceries Website.
+This is a Front End eFresh Groceries Website.In this Website a user can order/buy groceries.